Falling leaves are a natural part of the growth process or a response to environmental stress, which may include circumstances such as:

 Be sure to make any changes gradually so your plant will have time to adapt.

-Succulent Pests Can Also Be a Problem
+#3 – Succulent Leaves Falling Off From Pests Can Also Be The Problem

 Check out these links for more details: